coolbeevip/gitlab-bot/README.md

 **`BOT_GITLAB_MERGE_REQUEST_MILESTONE_REQUIRED`**

-Milestone is required when creating a merge request in GitLab.
-Default value is false.
+A milestone is required when creating a merge request in GitLab.
+The default value is false.

 **`BOT_GITLAB_MERGE_REQUEST_ISSUE_REQUIRED`**